 Market & Beauty Director

 I’m lucky enough to have my walls covered in art created by friends and family.
 From prints from RUSSH photographers Tim Ashton and Alex Tracey.
-As well as artworks by artist and photographer Caroline Wood.
+As well as artworks by artist and photographer Caroline Presbury.
 In terms of what I am after next though?
 Paintings at affordable prices.
 Let me know.